 We’re back with our annual recap of our favorite decorative tile projects over the past year!
 One of our favorite things to do is look back at our past recaps to see how interior design has changed each year and predict which direction the new year will bring us.
-While each project in this post definitely has its own flare, we’ve noticed the rise of mixing different design styles.
-For example contemporary and traditional in the same space.
+While each project in this post definitely has its own flair, we’ve noticed the rise of mixing different design styles.
 Check out the Top Installs of 2019 for some extra inspiration this Holiday Season.

 1. Mixed Materials